-- Run the Network Manager by using the NetworkManager command. - Run the Network Manager as a daemon by using the chkconfig command.
+• Run the Network Manager by using the NetworkManager command.

+Run the Network Manager as a daemon by using the chkconfig command.
 For example, chkconfig --level 35 NetworkManager on command runs the Network Manager as a daemon for levels 3 and 5.

-On a Windows XP device, the installation of ZENworks Agent with the Remote Management component through Remote Desktop Connection fails
+On a Windows XP device, the installation of ZENworks Agent with the Remote Management component through Remote Desktop Connection fails stops working.

-- Explanation: If you remotely connect to a managed device through Remote Desktop Connection (RDP), then download and install the ZENworks Agent, the installation does not complete and the Remote Desktop Connection program stops working. - Action: To fix the issue, download the patch from the Microsoft Support Web site (http:// support.microsoft.com/kb/952132) and install it on the managed device..
+Explanation: If you remotely connect to a managed device through Remote Desktop support.microsoft.com/kb/952132) and install it on the managed device..